-Figure 21 shows the distribution of designated features within the SAC.
-Table 12 shows the designated features of the SAC and related conservation objectives for the individual features.
+Figure 21 shows the distribution of designated features within the MPA.
+Table 12 shows the designated features of the MPA and related conservation objectives for the individual features.
+MMO has recently received additional data regarding the extent and distribution of the area to be managed as Annex I reef within the site and has incorporated this into the feature map for the MPA.

-Table 12: Conservation objectives for designated features of the North Norfolk Sandbanks and Saturn Reef SAC33 with the feature currently assessed highlighted in green.
+Table 12: Conservation objectives for designated features of the North Norfolk Sandbanks and Saturn Reef MPA with the feature currently assessed highlighted in green (JNCC, 2017).

 Designated feature Conservation objective Sandbanks which are slightly covered by sea water all the time For the feature to be in favourable condition thus ensuring site integrity in the long term and contribution to Favourable Conservation Status of Sandbanks which are slightly covered by sea water all the time.
-This contribution would be achieved by restoring, subject to natural change: • The extent and distribution of the qualifying habitat in the site; • The structure and function of the qualifying habitat in the site; and • The supporting processes on which the qualifying habitat relies.
+This contribution would be achieved by restoring, subject to natural change: • the extent and distribution of the qualifying habitat in the site; • the structure and function of the qualifying habitat in the site; and • the supporting processes on which the qualifying habitat relies.
 Reefs For the feature to be in favourable condition thus ensuring site integrity in the long term and contribution to Favourable Conservation Status of Reefs.
-This contribution would be achieved by restoring, subject to natural change: • The extent and distribution of the qualifying habitat in the site; • The structure and function of the qualifying habitat in the site; and • The supporting processes on which the qualifying habitat relies.
+This contribution would be achieved by restoring, subject to natural change: • the extent and distribution of the qualifying habitat in the site; • the structure and function of the qualifying habitat in the site; and • the supporting processes on which the qualifying habitat relies.